Currently, there are 7 functions associated with the sample

 and existing

-samples and extracts the stratum for each.
-These samples can be included within sample_strat()
+sample units and extracts the stratum for each.
+These sample units can

-, which adjusts total samples required per class based on representation in existing
+sample units required per class based on representation in

 .